acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 ## Habit
 Fri, 05 Feb 2010 20:43:42

 We are what we repeatedly do.
-Excellence, then, is not an act, it&rdquo;s a habit.&mdash;Aristotle
+Excellence, then, is not an act, it&rsquo;s a habit.&mdash;Aristotle

 ## Improvisation
 Tue, 09 Feb 2010 14:44:44